vg-json-data/sm-json-data/weapons/weapons-readme.md

 A list of [logical requirements](../logicalRequirements.md) that must be met (on top of the use requirements) for each shot of this weapon that Samus fires.
 This will generally be an ammo cost.

 ### situational
 A boolean that indicates whether the weapon should be considered situational.
-Situational weapons cannot fulfill an `enemyKill` logical element, unless referenced explicitly.
+Weapons that are situational cannot be assumed to be generally usable, as they tend to require a specific setup, circumstance, or need.
+Because of this, situational weapons will not fulfill an `enemyKill` logical element, unless referenced explicitly.

 ### categories
 A list of categories that the weapon is a part of.
 Categories are used in the [enemies files](../enemies/enemies-readme.md) to reference sets of weapons at once when defining damage multipliers and invulnerabilities.
 Categories include:
 * _All:_ A category which all weapons are part of.
 Used for fully invulnerable enemies.
 * _Beam_: A category which includes all beam attacks, including charged shots
 * _UnchargedBeam_: A category which includes all beam attacks, but not charged shots
-* _PowerBombBlast:_ Power Boms have been split into two weapons because the central area hits twice and the periphery hits once.
+* _PowerBombBlast:_ Power Bombs have been split into two weapons because the central area hits twice and the periphery hits once.
 This category groups both.